Prussian Academy of Sciences: Frederick the Great

 The reign of King Frederick II of Prussia ("Frederick the Great") saw major changes to the Academy.
-In 1744, the Nouvelle Société Littéraire and the Society of Sciences were merged into the Königliche Akademie der Wissenschaften ("Royal Academy of Sciences").
+In 1744, the Nouvelle société littéraire and the Society of Sciences were merged into the Königliche Akademie der Wissenschaften ("Royal Academy of Sciences") and in 1746 renamed again as Académie royale des sciences et belles-lettres.
 An obligation from the new statute were public calls for ideas on unsolved scientific questions with a monetary reward for solutions.
 The Academy acquired its own research facilities in the 18th century, including an observatory in 1709; an anatomical theater in 1717; a Collegium medico-chirurgicum in 1723; a botanical garden in 1718; and a laboratory in 1753.
 However, those were later taken over by the University of Berlin.

 As a French-language institution its publications were in French such as the Histoire de l'Académie royale des sciences et belles lettres de Berlin which was published between 1745 and 1796.

 A linguistics historian from Princeton University, Hans Aarsleff, notes that before Frederick ascended the throne in 1740, the academy was overshadowed by similar bodies in London and Paris.
 Frederick made French the official language and speculative philosophy the most important topic of study.
 The membership was strong in mathematics and philosophy, and included notable philosophers such as Immanuel Kant, Jean-Baptiste le Rond d'Alembert, Pierre-Louis de Maupertuis, and Etienne de Condillac.
 However, the academy was in a crisis for two decades at mid-century, due to scandals and internal rivalries such as the debates between Newtonianism and Leibnizian views, and the personality conflicts between the philosopher Voltaire and the mathematician Maupertuis.
 At a higher level, Maupertuis, the director from 1746 to 1759 and a monarchist, argued that the action of individuals was shaped by the character of the institution that contained them, and they worked for the glory of the state.
 By contrast, d'Alembert took a republican rather than monarchical approach and emphasized the international Republic of Letters as the vehicle for scientific advance.
 By 1789, however, the academy had gained an international repute while making major contributions to German culture and thought.
 Frederick invited Joseph-Louis Lagrange to succeed Leonhard Euler as director; both were world-class mathematicians.
 Other intellectuals attracted to the philosopher's kingdom were Francesco Algarotti, Jean-Baptiste de Boyer, and Julien Offray de La Mettrie.
 Immanuel Kant published religious writings in Berlin which would have been censored elsewhere in Europe.

 19th century

+Since about 1812 the academy was named "Royal Prussian Academy of Sciences".

 Beginning in 1815, research businesses led by Academy committees (such as the Greek-Roman Archeology Committee or the Oriental Committee) were founded at the Academy.
 They employed mostly scientists to work alongside the corresponding committee's members.
 University departments emanated from some of these businesses after 1945.